What is a slum:

 - India implemented ‘slum upgrading‘ in a few recognized slums.

-- In 2015, Indian Govt allocated budget to replace crowded slums with 2 crore homes.
+- In 2015, the Indian Govt allocated budget to replace crowded slums with 2 crore homes.

-Besides improving the slums, the causes of slums creation should be addressed.
+Besides improving the living conditions in slums, the causes of slums creation should be addressed.
 Distributive development will serve the purpose and thereby everyone can have a dignified and healthy life.

 Photo Credits : Michal Huniewicz